Shen Congwen: Marriage

 Shen Congwen and his wife Zhang Zhaohe were married in 1933.
 In 1929, Shen Congwen was hired by Hu Shi to teach in Shanghai.
 During this period, his student Zhang Zhaohe (known as "Black Peony") attracted Shen's attention, and he became one of Zhang's many suitors.
 However, Zhang had a poor impression of Shen, and his constant love letters also caused her some inconvenience.
 Shen's persistence finally touched Zhang and her family, and the two married in 1933.
 After their marriage, conflicts arose between them and they lived apart for a long time.
 Shen Congwen's scandal also caused a rift in their relationship, but they still accompanied each other through their lives.
-Unfortunately, Shen Congwen was not immune to the political campaigns of the 1950s and 1960s.
+Shen Congwen was not immune to the political campaigns of the 1950s and 1960s.
 His apolitical stance brought abuses and taunts that in turn made him depressed, and he moved to a nursing home without Zhang Zhaohe, with whom he maintained a written relationship.
-Shen Congwen passed away in 1988.
+Shen Congwen died in 1988.
 It was only when Zhang Zhaohe was sorting out his writings that she realized her lack of understanding of Shen Congwen and understood the hardship he had suffered.

 Shen Congwen had two sons and a daughter with Zhang Zhaohe: Shen Longzhu and Shen Huchu and Shen Chaohui.

 Death

 Shen died of a heart attack on 10 May 1988 in Beijing at the age of 85.
-Despite his political rehabilitation several years earlier the state-run media in China was silent upon his death.
+Despite his political rehabilitation several years earlier, the state-run media in China was silent upon his death.
 A one-line obituary was published four days later, calling him a "famous Chinese writer" and failed to mention his political troubles, the resurgence of his work, or the importance of his work in the canon of Chinese literature.
 The New York Times published a detailed, paragraphs-long obituary describing him as "a novelist, short-story writer, lyricist and passionate champion of literary and intellectual independence".